alexnardini/FLAM3_for_SideFX_Houdini/src/py_flam3_UI_PRM_map.md

         (int): By default it will retrieve major Houdini version number. ex: 19, 20 but not: 195, 205
     """
     return int(''.join(str(x) for x in hou.applicationVersion()[:digit]))

+# We are keeping the: py_flam3__3_7 module only for the following reason:
+#
+# This is solely to detect if FLAM3H OTL for H21
+# has been loaded inside a Houdini version minor than H20.5.
+# Thx to this we can disable the functionalities since it is not a match.
+if houdini_version(2) < 205:
+    try: hou.session.F3H_H_VERSION_H21
+    except: hou.session.F3H_H_VERSION_H21: bool = True
+    else: pass

 def flam3h_first_time() -> bool:
     """If the version of Houdini running is smaller than version 19